kcrawford/dockutil/README.md

       The following adds Firefox after Safari in the Default User Template without restarting the Dock dockutil --add /Applications/Firefox.app --after Safari --no-restart '/System/Library/User Template/English.lproj'

+      The following adds a spacer tile in the apps section after Mail dockutil --add '' --type spacer --section apps --after Mail

     Notes:
       When specifying a relative path like ~/Documents with the --allhomes option, ~/Documents must be quoted like '~/Documents' to get the item relative to each home